 In most cases, you can request to see a competitor’s proposal after a contract has been awarded.
 This can be completed by filing an open records request at a local or state level agency or FOIA directly with the federal level agency.
 You’ll learn who else bid on the project, what their pitch included and you might sometimes even get a glimpse into their pricing.
+That includes the incumbent you are trying to unseat!
 However, agencies may choose not to disclose pricing or other information that they deem “trade secrets”.

 Complete a Competitive Analysis

 In order to gain the attention of the procurement team, you’ll have to highlight your strengths over the competition’s weaknesses.
-To do this, you’ll need to measure key business metrics including products, services and processes of your competitors and then compare them to yours.
-Here are some strategic ways to benchmark your company against the competition:
+To do this, you’ll need to measure key business metrics, including the products, services, and processes of your competitors, and then compare them to yours.
+Here are some strategic ways to benchmark your company against the competition and win the bid:

 - Evaluate your business against the competition.
 A Strengths, Weaknesses, Opportunities and Threats (SWOT) analysis can help you get a sense of how your business is positioned against the incumbent and other competitors in your industry.
 If your strengths outweigh your weaknesses, create a strategic plan to mitigate the weaknesses prior to the RFP release.
 If you did bid on the RFP but lost it, this analysis could offer additional insight into why your proposal didn’t win the contract.

 - Keep your eyes open and ears to the ground — always.
 You and members of your team work, live and operate in the community that your competitors do.
 This opens the door to hearing perspectives on your competitors’ performance all the time.
 Take note of who’s providing good service and who isn’t.
 You may even overhear information regarding internal issues like employee turnover or supply chain problems.
-Take advantage of what information is made available publicly.
-This can include product information, reviews and financial statements (if the competitor is a public company) and use this to your advantage to strategically position your bid.
+Take advantage of publicly available information.
+This can include product information, reviews, and financial statements (if the incumbent is a public company), and use this to your advantage to strategically position your RFP.

 Build Your Brand Awareness

-Also, procurement teams shouldn’t have to find good reviews themselves: Include some of them in your bid response.
+Also, procurement teams shouldn’t have to find good reviews themselves.
+Include some positive reviews in your bid response.
 This will help further a positive image.
 It will also entice the procurement team to keep reading and learning about the excellent services your business provides.

 Build Your Team

 Each member of a bid response team should bring complementary skill sets while leveraging their individual strengths and expertise.
-Furthermore, it’s essential that your team is collaborative, communicative and in sync throughout the entire proposal process.
+Furthermore, your team must be collaborative, communicative and in sync throughout the entire proposal process.
 This is why it’s essential to schedule a post-mortem process meeting with your team after every bid submission.
 Give each contributor the opportunity to discuss what went right or wrong and how to improve the process the next time around.

 In addition to building a response team, RFPs require information from nearly every department of your business, from finance, operations, marketing, production and more.
 Furthermore, your proposal response may require coordination of technical information from Subject Matter Experts from both within and outside your business.
 Keep in mind these departments are busy, so it’s important to get organized, stay organized and be specific in your requests to ensure timely and smooth receipt of critical information.